ted-tanner/entries-backend/Readme.md

 * Make invites/requests separate from regular notifications (like a separate section of the notifications view on the client).
 Then, pull notifications but also pull invites.
 * Premium user status is only verified client-side
 * Premium usership should have teirs: perhaps $2.99/month unlocks the number of budget entries while $3.99/month unlocks number of entires *and* budget sharing
+* Verify user age
+* Warn a user that they cannot unshare a budget once it is shared

 #### IMPORTANT Data Syncronization Stuff
 * All data should have a `syncedTimestamp` or `synced_timestamp`.
 Data older than X minutes will get pulled from the server.
 The timestamp should be based on the server's time (on app startup, calculate a delta between the server time and the client's time (in UTC).
 Count the minutes the clock is off and use that delta to calculate the synced_timestamp.
 UPDATE THE DELTA UPON TOKEN REFRESH.